-To ensure that you have a strong basis for assessing the quantity of abatement your project will deliver, the Clean Energy Regulator will require you to provide evidence to support your IAQ and AQ.
+To ensure you have a strong basis for assessing the quantity of abatement your project will deliver, the Clean Energy Regulator will require you to provide evidence to support your IAQ and AQ.
 You should make reasonable effort to ensure that the information you provide is accurate.

 The delivery period equivalent for the FAE is calculated using the following formula:

 If your offer is for an immediate delivery contract then the project’s Kyoto ACCUs must be held in an Australian national register of emissions units (ANREU) account at the time the offer is made.
 The only evidence you are required to provide is the ANREU account that holds the units.